 Transmission: CVT / e-CVT (Hybrid)

-While the core architecture remains the same, this powertrain's reputation for fuel efficiency and reliability remains the top choice for KL-PJ daily commuters.
+While the core architecture remains unchanged, this powertrain continues to earn its reputation for excellent fuel efficiency and proven reliability — making it a top choice for daily commuters in the KL-PJ area.

-Safety has always been Honda’s forte.
-The facelifted City is expected to come with the full Honda Sensing suite across most variants, including:
+Safety has always been one of Honda's strongest points.
+The facelifted City is expected to come equipped with the full Honda Sensing suite on most variants, including:

 ACC (Adaptive Cruise Control with Low-Speed Follow)